Maryland Online Data Privacy Act

 Maryland defines ‘sale’ to include exchange for monetary or other valuable consideration.

 There are limits on the definition of “sale” to ensure that certain business functions are not unintentionally impeded by this law.
-Examples of activities deemed not to be a sale include: the disclosure of PI to a third party to provide a product or service requested by the consumer, disclosures to processors for limited purposes; the disclosure of PI to an affiliate, the disclosure of PI that had been intentionally made available to the public, and the disclosure of PI as part of a merger or bankruptcy.
+Examples of activities deemed not to be a sale include: the disclosure of PI to a third party to provide a product or service requested by the consumer, where the consumer directs the controller to disclose the PI, disclosures to processors for limited purposes; the disclosure of PI to an affiliate, the disclosure of PI that had been intentionally made available to the public, and the disclosure of PI as part of a merger or bankruptcy.

 How Will MODPA Be Enforced?